Jeffocube/Rshell/README.md

 Check KanBan for updated Issues

-Start work on test functions #10

-Meeting to design and discuss test #11

-Discuss the types of patterns to be used for parentheses and such #12
+Start discussing the piping

-Experiment with "test" on bash #13
+Experiment with the symbols in bash

+Prototype test piping

 Clean up some code if possible #14